 However, it should not be forgotten that the ocean, being twice the size of the inhabitable land area, is by nature of an international character.
-It was in recognition of this fact that the UNCLOS and Agenda 21 regime was internationally agreed upon, in pursuit of sustainable development of the oceans, for the survival and prosperity of mankind.
-Ocean Governance does not imply placing unfair restrictions on national sovereignty or compromising the interests of individual states.
+It was in recognition of this fact that the UNCLOS and Agenda 21 regime was internationally agreed upon, in pursuit of sustainable development of the oceans for the survival and prosperity of mankind.
+Ocean Governance does not imply placing unfair restrictions on national sovereignty, or compromising the interests of individual states.
 Rather, it is a process by which each state contributes actively to the governance of the ocean in order to strengthen the foundations on which its own security rests.
-It is necessary therefore that each state have a thorough understanding of this and increases its efforts in managing ocean areas.

-As long as we lack this kind of international coordination and cooperation that operates across the sovereign rights borders of each country's ocean areas, integrated ocean management will be difficult to achieve.
-We should also keep in mind that UNCLOS explicitly advocates the development and transfer of scientific ocean research and technology.
-For the sake of ocean governance and sustainable development, it is vital that we create harmonious and coordinated relations between the UNCLOS/Agenda 21 regime and the exercise of each country's sovereign rights.
+What is necessary now is for us to actively promote such understanding among all states.
+As long as we lack international coordination and cooperation that operates across the sovereign rights borders of each country's ocean areas, integrated management will be difficult to achieve.
+It is vital that we create harmonious and coordinated relations between the UNCLOS/Agenda 21 regime and the exercise of each country's sovereign rights.